happyfoxinc/helpstack/README.md

 # Help Stack

-## How to use Help Stack

-HelpStack provides you with a simple way of providing great in-App support to your iOS App users.
-It currently comes with three plugged in Help desk solutions - Desk.com, Zendesk and HappyFox along with customizable and simple UI to interact with the user.
+HelpStack provides you with a simple way of adding a great in-App support for your iOS App users.
+You can integrate any of your favorite HelpDesk solution at ease.
+It currently comes with three plugged in Help desk solutions - *Desk.com*, *Zendesk* and *HappyFox* along with customizable and simple UI to interact with the user.
+### How to use Help Stack

 Integrating HelpStack into your app is an easy three-step process:

 1. Install HelpStack and its dependencies
 2. Configure your desired Help desk solution